asama-w/MechaCar_Statistical_Analysis/README.md

 <img src= https://github.com/asama-w/MechaCar_Statistical_Analysis/blob/main/Images_report/D1-summary_statistics.png width="70%" height="70%">

 + Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-	+ The vehicle length and the ground clearance of MechaCar, which has a `Pr(>|t|)` value of 2.60e-12 and 5.215-08, respectively, provides a non-random amount of variance to the mpg value, meaning that they have a significant influence on the miles per gallon values or the car's fuel efficiency.
+	+ The vehicle length and the ground clearance of MechaCar, which has a `Pr(>|t|)` value of 2.60e-12 and 5.215-08, respectively, provides a non-random amount of variance to the mpg value, meaning that they have a significant influence on the miles per gallon (mpg) values or the car's fuel efficiency.

 + Is the slope of the linear model considered to be zero?
 Why or why not?
 	+ The p-value of this multiple linear regression model is 5.35e-11, which is much smaller than 0.05, this implies that there is enough evidence to reject the null hypothesis, in other words, the slope of this linear model is not zero, or that there is a significant linear relationship between mpg and other MechaCar's specifications.